thestk/stk/doc/README-SGI.txt

 By Perry R. Cook and Gary P. Scavone, 1995-2002.

-Please read the file README for more general STK information.
+Please read the file README and INSTALL for more general STK information.

-When using the Makefiles provided, first try invoking "gmake" (for GNU make).
-If that doesn't work, try to download the GNU Makefile utilities from the Internet and use STK's default Makefile.
-If this is not possible, try using Makefile.sgi (make -f Makefile.sgi).
+The project Makefiles are created by configure.
+If you have trouble running "make", try invoking "gmake" (for GNU make).
+If that doesn't work, try to download the GNU Makefile utilities from the Internet.

 Another issue that has crept up with this release is proper compiler support for C++ error handling.
 If you experience problems, you probably don't have a recent version of the C++ compiler.
 Otherwise, STK should compile and run on SGI platforms without any problems.
-Release 4.0 of STK is confirmed to compile without difficulty using CC version 7.30.
+Release 4.0 of STK is confirmed to compile (with various warnings) using CC version 7.30.

 NOTE REGARDING PTHREADS: